 This year the Greek Festival was held in the new indoor/outdoor event center next to the Greek Orthodox Church on Alhambra Blvd.
 The venue is across the street from McKinley Park.
 The East Sacramento location will be the permanent home of the Festival going forward.

-The new venue has ample indoor and outdoor space and is perfect for this very popular event – which always draws large crowds.
-So large in fact that the Greek Festival has, in recent years, been held at the Sacramento Convention Center in Downtown Sacramento.
+The new venue has ample indoor and outdoor space, and is perfect for this very popular event as it can accommodate large crowds.
+The event is so large, in fact, that the Greek Festival has in recent years been held at the Sacramento Convention Center.

 SacramentoRevealed.com – All Things Sacramento (from a personal perspective)

 Everyone goes to the Greek Festival for the food – authentic Greek cuisine from all corners of the Greek Mediterranean.
 The Greek food offerings are prepared by Church volunteers.
 However, there is much more to the festival.
 For example, you will find live music, dance performances, dancing lessons, a Kids Zone, cooking demonstrations, etc.

 A friend and I strolled over to the Greek Festival on Sunday.
 The entry fee for adults was $5 cash (children under 12 are free).
 A number of those waiting in line to enter were very glad to see an ATM machine placed at the entrance.

 After entering the venue we stopped at the Loukoumades (Greek doughnut puffs drizzled with honeyed syrup and sprinkled with cinnamon) booth and purchased a small order to consume while we decided upon our plan of action.
 The Loukoumades are made right in front of you and served hot.

 Note: Each day of the Greek Festival in the late afternoon/early evening there is a Loukoumades Eating Contest.
 The 1st prize is $50 in Festival dollars.